Virgin Coconut Oil (CO) is one of those products we would hate to be without, it has helped us so much.

 Want more research-based information instead of just my word?
 Browse through this list of peer reviewed research articles.

 For my family, I buy the big 5 gallons of Gold Label Virgin Coconut Oil when it is on sale, but you can also get virgin (non-refined) coconut oil from Amazon and at your local store.
 We use a lot!

-It’s worth mentioning that the best health benefits can be achieved through virgin coconut oil that hasn’t been refined.
-Like olive oil, there are different kinds of coconut oil depending on how the oil has been produced and refined.
+It’s worth mentioning that the best health benefits can be achieved through virgin CO that hasn’t been refined.
+Like olive oil, there are different kinds of CO depending on how the oil has been produced and refined.
 For external, non-medical uses such as skin and hair treatments, expeller-pressed or refined coconut oil will work fine.